Yamaha V-Max Turbo

 Note

-The turbo kit pictured on these pages is our earlier V-Max blow through carbureted kit.
+The turbo kit pictured on these pages was our V-Max blow through carbureted kit.
 As we have patiently explained to people on the phone we no longer will do these blow-through kits.
-Kits have to be fuel injected and the install has to be at RB Racing.
-Exactly three semi-serious people have contacted us in the last 13 years.
-We always patiently explain we would have to redo things for the efi and that we aren't going to go out and buy a V-Max to do it as development costs average $1,000.00 to $1,500.00 per day.
+Exactly three semi-serious people have contacted us in the last 20 years.
+We always patiently explain we would have to redo things for the efi and that we aren't going to go out and buy a V-Max to do it as shop development costs average $1,500.00 per day.
 In as much as we concentrate on things that are more realistic we ask the callers to prepare a budget and email this to us with their stated goals...We in turn will tell you if and when we can fit this into our schedule.
-To date (2004) no one has come up with any proposal whatsoever, preferring to ask endless questions about what we don't do, or wanting to know how we are going to help the diy crowd.
-You need a lot of patience when dealing with people's hobbies, especially when the sales are 15 to 17 years apart.
+To date, more than 20 years later no one has come up with any proposal whatsoever, preferring to ask endless questions about what we don't do, or wanting to know how we are going to help the diy crowd.
+You need a lot of patience when dealing with people's hobbies, especially when the sales are non-existant.

 Click on the title above to go to our RSR Boost Compression Ratio Calculator.
 This allows you to run scenarios of how boost affects your effective compression ratio as modified by altitude considerations.
 It will give you a good idea as to why turbos go so fast and also how to plan your motor for your particular circumstances.
 Knowledge is power.